Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_QDMA_Accel_Sys_Design/README.txt

   https://github.com/Xilinx/dma_ip_drivers

+Hardware Test Flow:

+The test setup for the CED will include the following components.
+ - VPK120 board inserted to the PCIe slot of a Gen5/Gen4 server.
+ - Connect the JTAG cable to a machine with Vivado 2025.1 installed.
+ - Install TeraTerm (or) similar software to view the PLM log and prints from Baremetal application.

+Test steps for this CED require the following components.
+ - Vivado 2025.1 - to program the boot image.
+ - XSDB - to program SBI_CTRL register.
+ - QDMA driver - to perform DMA transactions.
+ - TeraTerm - to review the PLM log and prints from the Baremetal application.

+In the remainder of this section, the steps are assumed to be performed on two machines.
+One machine (Ex: laptop) with Vivado, Tera Term softwares installed and the second machine being the PCIe host.

-Following steps need to be run on the machine with JTAG connection to the VPK120 board.
+The following steps need to be run on the machine with JTAG connection to the VPK120 board.
 1. Program Boot image using JTAG
 2. Setup TeraTerm terminal with the settings shown in the figure below.
 How to identify the teraterm port to use?
 3. Launch xsdb and read SBI_CONTROL register at 0xF1220004 address.
 This register needs to be set to 0x29 to load